- Potting soil can provide nutrients to plants

-The single most important thing for plant life is its ability to receive nutrients and plants receive most of their nutrients from soil.
+The single most important thing for plant life is its ability to receive nutrients and plants receive most of their nutrients from the soil.

 As you can imagine, your potting soil is a pretty important part of a healthy, thriving indoor plant.
 And with so many types of soil to choose from, it can be tricky to know where to begin when crafting your own.

-Get it wrong and your plants will wither and drop leaves in complaint.
+Get it wrong and your plants will wither and drop leaves in the complaint.

 To ensure your success when container gardening, you can put together your own soil for indoor plants.
 High-quality potting soil can be difficult to find, as commercial mixes usually have synthetic chemicals or other unwanted ingredients.